Employer of Record

 Supplementary Benefits

-- Private Health Insurance: While not required by law, many businesses, particularly large or multinational companies, offer private health insurance as an additional benefit for their employees.
-This typically provides a more extensive range of coverage, such as access to private healthcare providers, specialist treatments, and dental care, allowing employees to access higher-quality medical services beyond what is covered by the state healthcare program.
+• Private Health Insurance: While not required by law in most cases, many businesses, particularly large or multinational companies, offer private health insurance as an additional benefit for their employees.
+This can provide broader access to healthcare services beyond public programs.

 These supplementary benefits, though not required by law, provide employees with greater security and satisfaction, positioning businesses as attractive employers in the competitive Georgian job market.